Sequential Bayesian Registration for Functional Data: Simulations and real data examples

-The electrocardiogram (ECG) is routinely used to assess heart function and diagnose various medical conditions such as myocardial infarction.
-The data recorded via ECG is a long ECG signal composed of a periodic sequence of a pattern known as the PQRST complex: the P wave corresponds to the first small peak, the QRS wave is composed of a sharp valley followed by a sharp peak followed by another sharp valley, and the T wave represents the last high peak.
-Prior to statistical analysis, it is beneficial to first segment the long ECG signal into its PQRST complexes \citep{kurtek2013}.
-Our focus here is not on the segmentation problem, but rather on registration of PQRST complexes as the long ECG signal is recorded and segmented sequentially.
-While there is natural variability among the PQRST complexes along an ECG signal, abnormalities in estimates of the underlying template function and variation in timing of the PQRST patterns with respect to that template (phase components) are beneficial for the aforementioned diagnostic purposes.
-For example, the duration of the QT interval is useful in drug development and approval \citep{zhou2009}.
+The electrocardiogram (ECG) is routinely used to assess heart function and diagnose various medical conditions, e.g., myocardial infarction.
+The data recorded via ECG is a long signal composed of a periodic sequence of a pattern known as the PQRST complex: the P wave corresponds to the first small peak, the QRS wave is composed of a sharp valley followed by a sharp peak followed by another sharp valley, and the T wave represents the last high peak.
+Prior to statistical analysis, it is beneficial to segment the long ECG signal into its PQRST complexes \citep{kurtek2013}.
+Our focus here is not on the segmentation problem, but rather on registration of PQRST complexes as the long signal is recorded and segmented sequentially.
+While there is natural variability among the PQRST complexes along an ECG signal, abnormalities in estimates of the underlying template and variation in timing of PQRST patterns (phase) with respect to that template are beneficial for the aforementioned diagnostic purposes.
+For example, duration of the QT interval is useful in drug development and approval \citep{zhou2009}.

-We consider 50 PQRST complexes, denoted by $f_{1:50}$, segmented form a long ECG signal \citep{kurtek2013}; six functions among them are displayed in Figure \ref{fig:real3}(a).
-We first obtain $10,000$ posterior samples via MCMC-based batch learning based on the data $f_{1:50}$.
-We use the same MCMC settings (total iteration and burn-in period) as in the previous real data examples.
-The template function is modeled as a linear combination of $13$ B-spline basis functions with $\Sigma_c=20I_B$.
-The concentration parameter defining the increments of the phase components is $\kappa=5$ and the size of the uniform partition is $M_\gamma=15$.
+We consider 50 PQRST complexes, denoted by $f_{1:50}$, segmented from a long ECG signal \citep{kurtek2013}; six functions from this set are shown in Figure \ref{fig:real3}(a).
+We initialize the sequential registration algorithm using $10,000$ MCMC samples based on the data $f_{1:30}$ after burn-in.
+PQRST complexes tend to have ``sharper'' features than the data we encountered in the previous two examples.
+Thus, we model the template function using a linear combination of $13$ B-spline basis functions ($B = 13$); we set $\Sigma_c=20I_B$ as previously.
+The concentration parameter in the prior over increments of the phase components is $\kappa=5$ and the size of the uniform partition is $M_\gamma=15$.
 Finally, the hyperparameters for the error variance are $\alpha_\sigma = 10$ and $\beta_\sigma = 0.01$.